seanwu1105/isosurfaces-color-mapping/instruction.md

 - Take in input the name of both scalar volume and gradient magnitude datasets to be processed from the command line.
-- Optional: take in input the initial isovalue to consider
+- Take in input the isovalue to consider
 - Provide a GUI with two slider bars to allow the user to control the range (min et max) of gradient magnitude values to select
-- Provide an additional slider bar to control the value of the selected isovalue
 - Provide the same GUI as in Task 1 to control the position of 3 clipping planes to be used in the visualization
 - Perform a resampling of the gradient magnitude on the isosurface